valenca13/CVAE_StreetDesign/README.md

     [Test](https://github.com/valenca13/CVAE_StreetDesign/releases/download/1.0/Test_Images_filtered.zip)
     after manually filtered, without augmentation.

-2)  Download the **features** extracted from object detection in two formats for inputs in the Conditional Variational Autoencoder:
+2)  Download the **features** extracted from object detection for inputs in the Conditional Variational Autoencoder in two formats:

 -   Dummy variables indicating if objects were present or not in the image for